Broccoli Pasta Recipe with Anchovy Breadcrumbs

 See the recipe card below for more information on ingredients and quantities.

-- Make the breadcrumbs: Meanwhile, heat some olive oil in a small pan.
-Add the Panko breadcrumbs with the garlic powder, salt, and pepper, and cook, stirring often, until the breadcrumbs turn golden.
-Add the anchovies, pressing them into the breadcrumbs and cooking them for about 1 minute.
+- Make breadcrumbs: Meanwhile, heat some olive oil in a small pan.
+Add the Panko breadcrumbs, garlic powder, and achovies, and cook, stirring often, until the breadcrumbs turn golden.
 Remove from the heat and set aside.

-- Cook the broccoli: Heat the butter and olive oil in a large pan and cook the broccoli until it softens and lightly chars, stirring often, about 15 minutes.
+- Cook broccoli: Heat the butter and olive oil in a large pan and cook the broccoli until it softens and lightly chars, stirring often, 10-12 minutes.
 Add the sliced garlic about halfway through, along with the red pepper flakes and more olive oil.
-The garlic will turn golden as the broccoli finishes cooking, but stir it often so it doesn’t burn.
-Turn off the heat.
+Stir often so the garlic doesn’t burn.

 - Finish: Toss the cooked pasta with the broccoli, adding pasta water to loosen everything.
-Drizzle the pasta with some more olive oil.
-Top each serving with the toasted Panko and some grated Parmesan, if desired.
+Drizzle the pasta with more olive oil if desired.
+Top each serving with the toasted Panko and some grated Pecorino.

 Pro Tips